Why Aerogel Blanket Actually Works – Real Jobsite Proof from 2025 (No Fancy Words Needed)

 Want the infrared photos, the cut-open samples, or just to see how easy it is to install?

 DM me.
-I’ll send everything.
+I’ll send everything — no strings attached.

 Ruibin An